Immuno PCR/IPCR/qIPCR is a “combination of the efficiency of RT-PCR and specificity of the ELISA method”.

 The immuno-PCR method is developed in the year, 1992 by T Sano, L Smith and R Cantor.

-The primary antibody immobilised on the surface of the plate binds with the conjugates that facilitate immunoreaction as well as the amplification reaction.
+The primary antibody immobilized on the surface of the plate binds with the conjugates that facilitate immunoreaction as well as the amplification reaction.

-The “Conjugate” mentioned here, is the secondary antibody which is bind/conjugated with the oligonucleotide primer used in the PCR reaction.
+The “Conjugate” mentioned here, is the secondary antibody that is bound/conjugated with the oligonucleotide primer used in the PCR reaction.

-The antibody bound oligonucleotides amplify the DNA and detected.
+The antibody-bound oligonucleotides amplify the DNA and are detected.
 The graphical representation is shown in the figure below,

 Process of immuno-PCR

-The steps of the immno-PCR/ IPCR are described in the figure below.
+The steps of the immuno-PCR/ IPCR are described in the figure below.

-In the first step, we have to immobilize the primary antibody to the surface of the raction tube.
+In the first step, we have to immobilize the primary antibody to the surface of the reaction tube.
 The step is the same as in the ELISA.

 The non-bounded primary antibodies are washed off with the help of the washing buffer.